-Today’s book is a treat we recently discovered at our library, quite by accident.
+Today I am sharing a book that we discovered at our library, quite by accident.

 This post contains affiliate links.
 Please see my disclosure policy for more details.

 Make Way for Ducklings